zakaylahamilton/Zakayla-Hamilton/README.md

 ### 🌐 Connect With Me

 - 💼 [LinkedIn](https://www.linkedin.com/in/zakaylahamilton/)
-- 📝 Personal blog or website (Coming soon!)
+- 📝 Personal website (Coming soon!)
-- ✉️ Reach out for collabs, mentorship, or a chat about women’s health in tech!
+- ✉️ Reach out to network or a chat about women’s health in tech!

 > “Colossians 3:23-24”